 Every University has a ‘drinking culture’.
 However, at John’s, we ensure that everyone is able to act how they want without external pressure.
 The workload at Oxford means that no one can afford to get drunk every night and you certainly won’t be alone saying you won’t be drinking.

 Freshers’ Week for Non-Drinkers

 It’s very important to us on the Freshers’ Week Committee that Freshers’ Week is for everyone.
 That includes those who choose not to drink.
-Our non-alcoholic entz reps, Anisha and Dayini, and the rest of the committee have therefore put on a range of events for those who don’t want to drink.
+Our non-alcoholic entz reps, Anisha and Dayini, and the rest of the committee have therefore put on a range of events as alternatives (or in addition) to the more drunken ones.